 However, the employers have non-statutory duties to make reasonable inquiry into the applicant’s background for the job.
 This can still require conducting background checks, verifying employment or educational history and requiring aptitude tests to ensure the applicant possesses the skills to perform the job.
 The duty matches the job responsibility and the way the job risks harm to the public.
 For example, an individual working as a firefighter needs to safely perform certain duties like driving the fire engine.
 A bank teller, on the other hand, does not need those skills.
 The bank teller should not have a criminal history of theft or fraud to deal with money.

-Fort Worth or Dallas employer must breach duty
+Texas employer must breach duty

 Second, the employer must breach the duty; in other words, the employer must have failed to adequately investigate the job applicant before employing the individual.
 Once we know the job duties we can look at the facts to determine whether the employer took reasonable steps.
 Sometimes this is simple.
 If the job requires a license then we can see whether the license existed and whether the employer verified it.
 Sometimes it’s more difficult to sort out.
 Often the issue here is not whether the employer took any action but whether the employer’s efforts were reasonable.

 For example, let’s say a person works in a call center and takes credit cards over the phone to make purchases.
-The employer verified employment history but did not conduct a criminal background check.
+The employer verified employment history but did not conduct a background check.
 Had the employer done a criminal records check it would have discovered this employee had a record of theft convictions.
 If the employee steals credit card numbers then the employer’s efforts were probably not reasonable.
 A breach of the employer’s duty may have occurred.
 At this point in the claim we could stop and determine that the employer has acted negligently but we need to look further at whether that negligence is the cause of the plaintiff’s harm.

 Proximate cause of plaintiff’s injury in Texas